-The Polaris load bank is protected by various sensors (temperature switches, pressure switches, etc.) to ensure that the load bank is sufficiently cooled and that the exhaust does not exceed a safe temperature, which could damage the load bank or present safety hazards to personnel.
+The Vector load bank is protected by temperature switches to ensure that the load bank is sufficiently cooled and that the exhaust does not exceed a safe temperature, which could damage the load bank or present safety hazards to personnel.
 Any unsafe condition detected by the Control System and its sensors will result in a drop of all load electrically disconnecting the load bank elements from the test source.
 For more details on safety monitoring points, refer to Section II-J, Alarms and Warnings.